isomerpages/moe-bedokgreenpri/_achievements/Staff.md

 permalink: /achievements/staff/
 description: ""
 ---
+### 2022 Staff Achievement
-The school would like to congratulate the following staff for attaining the awards listed below.
+The school would like to congratulate the following staff for attaining the awards listed below.&nbsp;<br>
+### MOE Service Excellence Award 2022

 ### Associate of Academy of Singapore Teachers Award 2021